 Linux is the easiest operating system to build Krita on because all the libraries that Krita needs are available on most recent Linux distributions.
-For an easy guide to building Krita see Building Krita on Linux for Cats
+For an easy guide to building Krita see Building Krita on Linux for Cats.

-On OSX you can use tools like homebrew to get the dependencies, or build the dependencies manually.
+On macOS you can use tools like homebrew to get the dependencies, or build the dependencies manually.
 Building the dependencies manually is recommended because we have a number of changes to the source for libraries to make them function better with Krita.

 The most convenient layout is as follows:

-- $HOME/kritadev/krita – the source code
+$HOME/kritadev/krita – the source code

-- $HOME/kritadev/build – the location where you compile krita
+$HOME/kritadev/build – the location where you compile krita

-- $HOME/kritadev/install – the location where you install krita to and run krita from
+$HOME/kritadev/install – the location where you install krita to and run krita from

 we will call the “kritadev” folder your build root.